-This guideline draws on erosion control trials and insights gained from collaboration with seven Queensland Reef Councils from 2021-2024 (Johnson et al. 2024; Klye et al. 2024; Shellberg et al. 2024a).
+This Guide draws on erosion control trials and insights gained from collaboration with seven Queensland Reef Councils from 2021-2024^{60, 25, 69}.
 Detailed methodologies and study results are reviewed in Section 2.5.
 Additional studies and guidelines have been used as listed in the references.
+A separate "Unsealed Road Erosion Control Best Management Practices: Operators Manual" is also available, offering a more concise version of the guidelines for easier use by field staff and equipment operators25.
+A two-page summary on Maintenance Crew Operator Unsealed Roads BMPs for Erosion Control is included in Appendix A.

-Figure 1 Unsealed road in July 2021 (top), Nov 2021 after grading works (middle), and Dec 2021 (bottom).
+Figure 1: Unsealed road in July 2021 (top), Nov 2021 after grading works (middle), and Dec 2021 (bottom).

-1.2 Limitations of this Guideline
+1.2 Limitations of this Guide

-The guideline presents best practice maintenance and improvement to minimise erosion along unsealed roads.
+The Guide presents best practice maintenance and improvement to minimise erosion along unsealed roads.
 It is important to acknowledge that rainfall patterns and soil conditions vary significantly across Queensland, making local environmental conditions and knowledge essential when it comes to understanding sediment generation and required road design, construction, maintenance and performance specifications.

 Therefore, proven local practices should be maintained where demonstrated to control erosion and reduce sediment export.

 This publication is intended to supplement existing design and maintenance guidance.
-It provides additional information regarding the sediment generation potential of unsealed roads and methods to limit fine sediment washing into local waterways, wetlands, and marine waters including the Great Barrier Reef.
+It provides additional information regarding the sediment generation potential of unsealed roads and methods to limit fine sediment washing into local waterways, wetlands and marine waters including the GBR.

 Unsealed roads and their associated drainage systems are exposed to rainfall events capable of causing erosion or scour, necessitating repair and maintenance.

 Improvements outlined in this document may require time to take effect and may remain vulnerable to erosion until fully established.

-In Queensland, engineering advice and design can only be provided by a Registered Professional Engineer of Queensland (RPEQ) where significant changes are proposed to the road or drainage infrastructure.
-Seek expert advice, particularly for high-risk sites.
+In Queensland, the Professional Engineers Act 2002 requires that engineering advice and design can only be provided by a Registered Professional Engineer of Queensland (RPEQ).
+RPEQ sign-off is required where significant changes are proposed to the road or drainage infrastructure.
+This does not include work that is in accordance with a prescriptive standard or routine maintenance.

-2 Background
+2. Background

-2.1 Unsealed Roads in Queensland
+2.1 Unsealed Formed Roads in Queensland